RPiOVN/p2pvps-server/specifications/high-level-overview.md

 The client software is composed of the following high-level features.
 Each feature needs a manager, so if you are interested in contributing, [please let us know](http://p2pvps.org):

+* Governor
 * Docker container with SSH
-* Persistant Storage & Encryption
+* Persistant Storage
   * Encryption
 * Deployment Packages (pre-configured scripts for setting up apps like webservers, file sharing, etc.)
 * Testing

 See more details in the [Client Specification](client-specification.md).

 ## Server Overview
-The primary purpose of the server software is to orchastrate the network of devices and facilitate financial transations.
+The primary purpose of the server software is to orchastrate the network of devices and facilitate financial transations via OpenBazaar.
 Its secondary purpose is to connect with other servers, in order to establish a peer-to-peer (P2P) marketplace, with no central point of failure.
 These goals are achieved by splitting the server into two software stacks:
 *The Marketplace* and the *The Server*.